 Paul Caine is an Associate Producer for Chicago Tonight.
 He began his journalism career at The Chicago Reporter where he won several awards, including the National Association of Black Journalists Award for outstanding coverage of the black condition; the Peter Lisagor Award for public service journalism; the Ohio State Award for excellence in educational and public affairs broadcasting; and the Lincoln University of Missouri Unity Award for outstanding coverage of minority issues.
 He also worked as a Senior Correspondent and Editor for Reuters in Hong Kong, and as a Sports Editor and Writer for the Associated Press in London.

-Nick Blumberg is an Associate Content Producer for Chicago Tonight.
+Nick Blumberg is an Associate Producer for Chicago Tonight.
 A Chicago native, he is a magna cum laude graduate of the Walter Cronkite School of Journalism at Arizona State University.
 He joined WTTW after nearly five years with KJZZ, the NPR member station in Phoenix, where he served as a reporter, producer, and fill-in host.
 During his time at KJZZ, he also filed stories for and appeared as a guest on NPR's Weekend Edition and Here and Now, Marketplace, and the BBC World Service.
-Blumberg loves live music, nonfiction, cooking, and his ill-behaved dog, Greg Maddux.
+Blumberg loves live music, nonfiction, cooking and (unfortunately) the Chicago Cubs.

-Erica Gunderson produces the Ask Geoffrey segment, having joined the team in 2012 with a background in copywriting, among other things.
-She is also the editor of the Viewer Feedback segment.
-A lifelong Chicagoan, Erica is also an avid gardener, zealous cook, optimistic Cubs fan, and adjective enthusiast.
+Erica Gunderson is an Associate Producer who produces Ask Geoffrey, as well as the Chicago Tonight Puzzle and other segments, having joined the team in 2012 with a background in copywriting, among other things.
+She is also the editor of Viewer Feedback.
+A lifelong Chicagoan, Erica is also an avid gardener, zealous cook, optimistic Cubs fan and adjective enthusiast.